-Write the missing JavaScript code to plan for your next two week Sprint:
+Write the missing JavaScript code to plan your next two-week Sprint:

-Create Task
+Create a Task

-You're provided with a form that contains the following fields: Title, Description, Label (Select with 3 Options), Estimation Points, Assignee and two buttons – "Create Task" and "Delete Task".
-On page initialization, the "Delete Task" button is disabled.
+You're provided with a form that contains the following fields: Title, Description, Label (a select field with 3 options), Estimation Points, Assignee, and two buttons – [Create Task] and [Delete Task].
+After the page initialization, the [Delete Task] button is disabled.

-After the user successfully fills out all of the fields and clicks on "Create Task" button, it should create a new article inside the section with id "tasks-section".
+After the user successfully fills out all of the fields and clicks on [Create Task] button, it should create a new article inside the <section> with id "tasks-section".

-That article has the following HTML structure: (be careful when you create it and add all of the necessary html elements and attributes)
+That article has the following HTML structure (be careful when you create it and add all of the necessary HTML elements and attributes):

-You have to fill out ALL of the input fields, otherwise clicking on the "Create Task" button shouldn't do anything!
+You have to fill out ALL of the input fields, otherwise clicking on the [Create Task] button shouldn't do anything!

-The div with class "task-card-label" has different HTML code icons next to its name depending on if it is a Feature, Low Priority Bug or High Priority Bug.
+The <div> with class "task-card-label" has different HTML code icons next to its name depending on whether it is a feature, low priority bug, or high priority bug.
 Here are the HTML code variations:

-Feature - &#8865;
+Feature: &#8865;

-Low Priority Bug - &#9737;
+Low Priority Bug: &#9737;

-High Priority Bug - &#9888;
+High Priority Bug: &#9888;

-The label div also has an additional class that styles it differently so be sure to add it:
+The label <div> also has an additional class that styles it differently, so be sure to add it:

-Feature – feature
+feature: "feature"

-Low Priority Bug – low-priority
+low priority bug: "low-priority"

-High Priority Bug – high-priority
+high priority bug: "high-priority"

-Each task should also have an id attached to the article, which you have to generate in the following format (task-1, task-2, task-3 etc.).
-You will need that later!
+Each task should also have an id attached to the <article>, which you have to generate in the following format: "task-1", "task-2", "task-3" etc. You will need that later!

 Successful creation of a new task should also clear all of the input fields!